AnzhelikaMih/HomeworkItAcademy/README.md

-Homework 28.12.2023
+Homework 11.01.2024
-Calculator with anchors
+CustomizeAvatar
+Task - create an app with 5 screens.
+The app will help to choose gender, avatarImage and username.